Payroll Tax

 • Undergraduate courses are excluded from tax reporting and withholding.

-• Graduate level courses are excluded up to $5,250 of benefits received.
+• Graduate-level courses are excluded, up to $5,250 in benefits received.
 Any additional monetary value of tuition benefits received is taxable unless the courses taken meet the criteria to be classified as a working condition fringe benefit.
 To meet the working condition fringe benefit criteria, the following conditions must all be met:

 • A. The courses must not be necessary to meet the minimum education requirements of the current job.